WebAssembly/design/AstSemantics.md

 ### Resizing

 In the MVP, linear memory can be resized by a `grow_memory` operator.
-This operator requires its operand to be a multiple of the system page size.
-To determine page size, a nullary `page_size` operator is provided.
+This operator requires its operand to be a multiple of the WebAssembly page size, which is 64KiB on all engines.

- * `grow_memory` : grow linear memory by a given unsigned delta which must be a multiple of `page_size`
+ * `grow_memory` : grow linear memory by a given unsigned delta which must be a multiple of 64KiB.
- * `page_size` : nullary constant function returning page size in bytes

 As stated [above](AstSemantics.md#linear-memory), linear memory is contiguous, meaning there are no "holes" in the linear address space.
 After the